Insight - On Facebook, app makers face a treacherous path

 "With the Facebook traffic and with the larger round, did we lose focus on what was important?
 Yes," O'Malley said.
 "If you can get traffic from Facebook, great.
 But don't bank on it."

 (Reporting By Gerry Shih.
-Editing by Edwin Chan, Jonathan Weber, Martin Howell, Cynthia Osterman and Eric Walsh)
+Editing by Edwin Chan, Jonathan Weber, Martin Howell and Cynthia Osterman)